 Data Science Meetups & Communities in Pennsylvania

-Pennsylvania has fewer meetups than states like California and Massachusetts, but it’s not completely bereft of networking opportunities.
+Pennsylvania has some meetup opportunities available for those who are looking to network and learn from other data science professionals.
 Here are 5 scattered around Philadelphia and Pittsburgh that you may wish to explore:

 - ACM Pittsburgh: This meetup is a branch of the Association for Computing Machinery, Inc. (ACM) Local Program.
 Topics cover everything from predictive analytics and ML to data visualization and user research.
 There are lots of talks from the visiting experts.